 Watering is not a trivial matter with herbs.
 In general, water less often and more thoroughly, and only when the soil is actually dry.
 When the soil is dry to the touch, add water until it comes out the bottom of the pot.
 If the water doesn't come out, pots have a drainage problem.
 First, check that the holes aren't blocked; if not, you may have to repot with soil that has better drainage.

-Pests and diseases.
 Herbs are susceptible to common pests, including whiteflies, spider mites, aphids, mealybugs, scale insects, and thrips.
 Inspect herbs regularly.

 If your herbs are in portable containers, control pests by dipping the whole aboveground part of the plant into a pail of insecticidal soap.
 Swish vigorously for a minute or two to wet all leaf surfaces (hold your hand over the pot to prevent soil loss).
 Dipping herbs once or twice a week for three to four weeks will clear up most problems.